together-science/nerdamer-prime/README.md

 makes it still worthwhile.
 But please understand that it will not achieve a whole lot more than it can do right now.
 See our SymType project for a port of SymPy, which will no doubt have other drawbacks as we complete it.
 YMMMV.

+We have made some improvements - simplification of logs and squareroots, and bug fixes related to those areas and factoring.
+Unit tests are fixed except for a couple of known flaws.
+There will be further work in this area.
+We will also work on vectors, which are not useful today.
+Those will be breaking changes (you are welcome to fork an earlier version).
+We might move to modules, and at some point will port the code to ECMAScript O-O features.
+Perhaps even TypeScript, but that would be a lot of work.

 If you have a clear bug, file an issue with the code to repro.
 If you want a new feature - and that includes many things that you will think of as "obvious flaws" - file the issue, but we probably won't do it.
 But someone else can!
 We will absolutely consider compatible
 PRs, but best to talk to us before you start (info@together.science).